afroactuarynunya/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Script to change owner and group
+Script to change owner of file